Foroughmo/CogniEdu/README.md

 * Navy: Classes from Google Classroom
 * Pink: Ed's Optimizer Events

-### Ed, AI Chatbot Page <a name="ED AI Chatbot Page"></a>
+### Ed, AI Chatbot Page <a name="Ed-AI-Chatbot-Page"></a>
   <p align="center">
   <img width="600" alt="Ed 2" src="https://github.com/user-attachments/assets/ec3c4fe4-14d5-44c2-ab5f-a4cbb709f131">

 The Ed, AI Chatbot Page allows for conversation pertaining to the student's course materials and their calendar.
 Recommended questions are provided to assist the student in making queries to Ed.

 # **🤔 Technical Challenges** <a name="Technical-Challenges"></a>
-#### 1. AI Hallucinations:
-AI systems can produce hallucinations, generation misleading or incorrect information.
-In order to reduce hallucinations, we provided specific prompts, clear constraints, and relevant data sources to curate Ed's responses.
-#### 2. Privacy Concerns:
-Students provide student data from their emails, Google Calendar, and Google Classroom that need safeguarding.
-#### 3. Limited Training Data:
-Limited data given reliance on student data.
-We utilized generative AI (Chatgpt) to create synthetic data to test out our chatbot.
+1. **AI Hallucinations:** AI Systems Can Produce Hallucinations, Generating Misleading or Incorrect Information
+2. **Privacy Concerns:** Students Provide Student Data that Need Safeguarding
+3. **Limited Training Data:** Generative AI Created Synthetic Data Used Given Limited Data from Relying on Student Dataa ​
-#### 4. Agentic System Run Time:
+4. **Agentic System Run Time:** Increasing Complexity Affects Run Time
-Increase Complexity affects run time.
-#### 5. Agentic System Tool Selection:
-Implementing the correct logic for the agent to chose the right tool based on context.
+5. **Agentic System Tool Selection:** Implementing the Correct Logic for the Agent to Choose the Right Tool Based on Context​
-#### 6. LLM Inconsistency:
-LLM responses can be random or inconsistent.
+6. **LLM Inconsistency:** LLM Responses Can Be Random or Inconsistent

 # **🤝🏻 CogniEdu's Market Presence and Opportunities** <a name="Market-Presence-and-Opportunities"></a>
-Cogniedu addresses a significant market need for academic planning and organization tools that integrate seamlessly with existing technologies like Google Calendar and Google Classroom.
-With the increasing complexity of student schedules and the growing reliance on academic digital tools, CogniEdu is well-positioned for the educational technology market.
-We hope to enhance and expand our platform by collaborating with academic institutions and universities and by expanding integration to other popular platforms like Outlook Calendar and Canvas so that CogniEdu is a pre-installed feature for ease of access for students.
+CogniEdu addresses a significant market need for academic planning and organization tools that integrate seamlessly with existing technologies like Google Calendar and Google Classroom.
+With the increasing complexity of student schedules and the growing reliance on digital academic tools, CogniEdu is well-positioned in the educational technology market.
+The platform aims to enhance and expand by collaborating with academic institutions and universities and by extending integration to other popular platforms like Outlook Calendar and Canvas, making CogniEdu a pre-installed feature for ease of access for students.

 # 🚀 Future Work <a name="Future-Work"></a>

 ### Possibilities with CogniEdu <a name="Possibilities-with-CogniEdu"></a>

-#### Feedback Loop​​
-* Feedback Loop to Track Student’s Progress and Success of CogniEdu Recommendations​
+1. **Feedback Loop:** To Track Student’s Progress and Success of CogniEdu Recommendations​

-#### Improving LLMs
-* With the Permission of Students, Their Data Can Be Used for the LLMs to Return Smarter, User-Specific Responses​
+2. **Improving LLMs:** With the Permission of Students, Their Data Can Be Used for the LLMs to Return Smarter, User-Specific Responses​

-#### Partnerships​
-* Partner With Teachers, Parents, and Universities to Help Students on a Broader Scale​
+3. **Partnerships:** Partner With Teachers, Parents, and Universities to Help Students on a Broader Scale​

-#### Robust Time Estimation
-* More Robust Time Estimation Algorithm for Optimizer​
+4. **Robust Time Estimation:** More Robust Time Estimation Algorithm for Optimizer​

-#### Scale Features
-* Each Component Can Be Scaled to Accommodate More Students and Plan for Longer Time-Periods​​
+5. **Scale Features:** Each Component Can Be Scaled to Accommodate More Students and Plan for Longer Time-Periods​​

 ### Next Steps <a name="Next-Steps"></a>
 <img width="650" alt="Next Steps" src="https://github.com/user-attachments/assets/2314411f-1da3-4179-a681-36ea29817c71">